Office of the Registrar

 Requirements for the Doctor’s Degree (Ph.D.)

 Students with a master’s degree (or outstanding performance on a bachelor’s degree) in engineering or the physical sciences are eligible for admission to the Doctor of Philosophy program.
-Consult the 2022-2023 Thayer School Guide to Programs and Courses for details.
-The requirements for the Ph.D. are as follows:
+Consult the 2024-2025 Thayer School Guide to Programs and Courses for additional details on program requirements and procedures.
+In summary, the requirements for the Ph.D. are as follows:

 1. Students in the Ph.D. program are expected to spend at least nine terms in residence following the Bachelor’s degree, three of which will take place after successfully completing the Oral Qualifying Examination.
-In addition, students are required to have:
+In addition, students are required to:

-1. four terms of participation in ENGG 195, Seminar on Science, Technology and Society (the "Jones Seminar").
+1. Complete ENGG 195, Seminar on Science, Technology and Society (the "Jones Seminar").
 This one-hour seminar is a weekly, school-wide meeting of the Thayer community of scholars - faculty, researchers, and graduate students.
-In addition, students will be required to sign up for and participate in 2-3 lunches with Jones Seminar speakers each term, and
+Credit for ENGG 195 is awarded once a student has attended a minimum of 28 seminars, and

 5. Professional competence in resource development for a research project or technology startup enterprise, as demonstrated by completion of a competitive research proposal or business plan for a technology startup company.
 The proposal or business plan may be developed either independently or as part of the Competitive Proposal Workshop.

-1. Original research making a significant contribution to knowledge, combined with demonstration of professional expertise in the chosen area of study, as demonstrated by at least the following: The oral examination, procedures for demonstrating technical breadth, thesis proposal, and work-shop to facilitate development of a competitive research proposal or business plan are described in more detail in the Thayer School Guide to Programs and Courses.
+6. Original research making a significant contribution to knowledge, combined with demonstration of professional expertise in the chosen area of study, as demonstrated by at least the following:

-12 The oral examination, procedures for demonstrating technical breadth, thesis proposal, and work-shop to facilitate development of a competitive research proposal or business plan are described in more detail in the Thayer School Guide to Programs and Courses.
+Please consult the Thayer School Guide to Programs and Courses for additional details regarding Ph.D.
+Program, including the oral examination, procedures for demonstrating technical breadth, thesis proposal, and work-shop to facilitate development of a competitive research proposal or business plan.

 Ph.D.
 Program in Innovation